"Please don't ask no questions

 Thirteen months together and it took her nearly getting killed in a really bad motorcycle wreck to make me realize that Cindy was my soulmate.

 The summer of '95 we were walking down the center aisle of the church that she grew up in on our way to being joined as husband and wife.
-All told Cindy and I were coming up on eighteen years of knowing each other and of being together, fifteen of those years being married to one another, and it just kept getting better with each passing year.
+All told, tonight, as we sat there at this table across from each other and holding hands, Cindy and I were coming up on eighteen years of knowing each other and of being together, fifteen of those years being married to one another, and it just kept getting better with each passing year.